-Hair et al. (2013, 2020) recommended five stages of procedure in the test of the structural model (inner model), which include: (1) testing collinearity, 2) testing the path coefficient, 3) testing the level of R-Square or R2; (4) tested the effect of the size f2 and (5) tested the relevant predictions from Q2.
+Hair, et al. (2013, 2020) recommended five stages of procedure in the test of the structural model (inner model), which include: (1) testing collinearity; 2) testing the path coefficient, 3) testing the level of R-Square or R2; (4) tested the effect of the size f2 and (5) tested the relevant predictions from Q2.

-Based on Table 6, it is known that the values of the variance inflation factor (VIF), variables of innovation development strategy (X1), technological progress (X2), Digital Marketing Literacy (Z), and business success (Y) are lower than 5.00 so that collinearity does not occur (Hair et al., 2013).
+Based on Table 6, it is known that the values of the variance inflation factor (VIF), variables of innovation development strategy (X1), technological progress (X2), Digital Marketing Literacy (Z), and business success (Y) are lower than 5.00 so that collinearity does not occur (Hair, et al., 2013).
 Thus, all indicators of the tested construct are valid.

-Table 6 VARIANCE INFLATION FACTOR (VIF) VALUES
+Table 6 Variance Inflation Factor (VIF) Values

-Business Technological Advancement Digital Marketing Literacy Innovation development
+Business Success (Y) Technological Advancement (X2) Digital Marketing Literacy (Z) Innovation development strategy (X1)

-Success (Y) (X2) (Z) strategy (X1)

 Business Success (Y)

 Technological Advancement (X2) 2.779 1.667

 Digital Marketing Literacy (Z) 3.968

 Innovation development strategy

 (X1) 2.390 1.667

 In this study, the data was processed using 500 bootstrapped samples.
-Table 7 shows the value of the path coefficient (fi) of the five positive relationships between the variables.
-The complete results of the line coefficient (fi) test can be seen in Table 7 below:
+Table 7 shows that the value of the path coefficient (fi) of the 5 positive relationships between the variables.
+The complete results of the line coefficient (fi) test, can be seen in Table 7 below: